rwotolara-innocent/DSA_FutureInterns_Internship/FUTURE_DS_03/README.md

 - **Interactive Dashboards**: Build a Power BI version for real-time exploration.

 ## Contact

-Got questions about this project or want to collab?
-Feel free to reach out!
+For questions about this projectincome: project or collaboration opportunities, please reach out!

-This project is part of my Data Science & Analytics internship portfolio, showcasing skills in education analytics and data visualization.
+*This project is part of my Data Science & Analytics internship portfolio, showcasing skills in marketing analytics and data visualization.*